Happy smiles after successful treatment for trachoma.

 A trachoma surgeon wearing surgical scrubs and optical headwear smiles broadly and crosses his arms outside a clinic in Uganda.

-Meet three changemakers: See how our disability-inclusive projects are changing the world.
+Meet three disability inclusion champions: See how our projects are changing the world.

 Explore the history of trachoma: Learn about the disease that affects millions.